The legalization of cannabis raises other questions among ancillary industries like hotels and other lodging.

 To get rid of the smoke, some cannabis consumers will often bring their incense and burn it the entire time during their stay.
 However, burning incense in a hotel room may trigger the smoke detector.
 A scented candle may do the trick.
 Some will use air freshener to remove the smell.

-Things You Can Do to Smoke Cannabis Discreetly
+5 Things You Can Do to Consume Cannabis Discreetly

 After you've finished smoking and before you check out, make sure you have gotten rid of every piece of evidence that indicates you were getting high in the room.
 That includes any ash, rolling papers, filter, hemp wicks.
 You get the point.
 Make sure to properly clean up and pack your cannabis paraphernalia after every use.

-As the cannabis industry becomes more mainstream, a trend of cannabis-friendly lodging is gaining steam.
-For instance, certain “bud and breakfast” options are offering the traditional bed-and-breakfast experience with the ability to legally consume cannabis on the premises.
+As the cannabis industry becomes more mainstream, a trend of cannabis-friendly tourism is gaining steam.
+Lodging options are offering the traditional bed-and-breakfast experience with the ability to legally consume cannabis on the premises.
 These private residences in legal states are places where you can legally consume cannabis with the owner's permission.

 In addition, some traditional hotels have pivoted towards accommodating cannabis users.
 They may still have restrictions on where you can consume cannabis, but they also offer many cannabis-friendly experiences such as a CBD spa experience.

-Here are some of the best cannabis-friendly hotels you can consider:
+Here are some of the best cannabis-friendly hotels:

 - Fairmont Miramar Hotel & Bungalows (Santa Monica, CA)